buzzaaaaar/qb-simcard/README.md

 # qb-simcard
 A simple fivem resource for qbcore that will allow players to change their in-game phone number
+## Changelogs

+Fixed number sending as a integer to string

 ## Dependencies